Grace Mountainside Church, a Lutheran & Episcopal Fellowship,

 Mountainside Church Good Samaritan participation in Graham Help.

-Amelia "IdaMae" Holcomb served as organist playing a new Rodger's Insignia 537 organ.
+Amelia "IdaMae" Holcomb served as organist playing a new Rodger's

-sanctuary created the need remodel the downstairs to a Fellowship Room.
+Growing participation and limited seating space in the room behind the sanctuary created the need remodel the downstairs to a Fellowship Room.

 In 2009, the worsening economic crisis found Graham County ranked as having